nullpointerexceptionkek/wordle-solver/README.md

 ## Features

 1. Everything is automatic
-2. 96% win rate with most guesses on 5 or less, you can prob improve this by using a wordle specific dictionary
+2. 99% win rate with most guesses on 4 or less, you can prob improve this by using a wordle specific dictionary

 ## Note
 This script fetches the dictionary from a popular repo: `https://raw.githubusercontent.com/words/an-array-of-english-words/refs/heads/master/index.json`

 I have no control over this repo, and you should always check if it contains the actual word list file

+# algotherm
+1. Always start with crane
+2. always guess the word that matches the feedback with the most uniqueness and popularity
+3. type the answer
+4. repeat

 ## License